confluentinc/ccloud-sdk-go-v2/networking/v1/docs/NetworkingV1TransitGatewayAttachmentStatus.md

 `func (o *NetworkingV1TransitGatewayAttachmentStatus) HasErrorMessage() bool`

 HasErrorMessage returns a boolean if a field has been set.

+### GetCloud

+`func (o *NetworkingV1TransitGatewayAttachmentStatus) GetCloud() NetworkingV1TransitGatewayAttachmentStatusCloudOneOf`

+GetCloud returns the Cloud field if non-nil, zero value otherwise.

+### GetCloudOk

+`func (o *NetworkingV1TransitGatewayAttachmentStatus) GetCloudOk() (*NetworkingV1TransitGatewayAttachmentStatusCloudOneOf, bool)`

+GetCloudOk returns a tuple with the Cloud field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloud

+`func (o *NetworkingV1TransitGatewayAttachmentStatus) SetCloud(v NetworkingV1TransitGatewayAttachmentStatusCloudOneOf)`

+SetCloud sets Cloud field to given value.

+### HasCloud

+`func (o *NetworkingV1TransitGatewayAttachmentStatus) HasCloud() bool`

+HasCloud returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)